TeamTopologies/Independent-Service-Heuristics/README.md

 Choose an area of the organisation's focus to be represented in software: a user journey, a "product", a possible business domain, a software service, an entire software application, a set of tasks for a single user persona, a possible value stream, etc.

 Use the checklist below to ask questions about the candidate domain / service / application / value stream.
 The more "yes" or "probably" answers, the greater the chance that you have found a good candidate for being a separate stream of change.
-This means that we could arrange one or more Stream-Aligned teams to this area.-
+This means that we could arrange one or more Stream-Aligned teams to this area.

 ## Checklist